JaimeLeoz/Mallorca_Rent_Project/README.md

-# Final Project: Is AirBnB affecting Rent prices in Mallorca?
+# Final Project: Does AirBnB affect the House Rent prices in Mallorca?

 ![portada](./imagenes/Captura%20de%20Pantalla%202022-10-06%20a%20las%2019.27.50.png)